How to Take a Shower

 Pros: It’s a swing that fits in the bathroom.
 Duh.

-Cons: Getting it through the door can still present a challenge, requires batteries, your baby probably hates it.
+Cons: Getting it through the door can present a challenge, takes up space, requires batteries, your baby probably hates it.

 Another option for the slightly more antsy/mobile baby is attaching a Jumperoo to the bathroom door frame.